Adversarial Reprogramming Revisited: Introduction

-We also prove that, in the same setting, training the network on orthogonally separable datasets can cause adversarial reprogramming to fail. \citet{PhuongL21} recently showed that, under several assumptions, training a two-layer ReLU network on such datasets by gradient flow makes it converge to a linear combination of two maximum-margin neurons.
-We provide a simpler proof of a significantly stronger result: we show that their assumptions of small initialisation, and of positive and negative support examples spanning the whole space, are not needed; and we generalise to the exponential loss function as well as the logistic one.
+We also prove that, in the same setting, training the network on orthogonally separable datasets can cause adversarial reprogramming to fail. \citet{PhuongL21} recently showed that, under several assumptions, training a two-layer ReLU network on such datasets by gradient flow makes it converge to a linear combination of two maximum-margin neurons; and subsequently \citet{WangP22} obtained in a different manner the same conclusion under the same assumptions.
+We provide a simpler proof of a significantly stronger result: we show that the assumptions in \citet{PhuongL21} and \citet{WangP22} of small initialisation, and of positive and negative support examples spanning the whole space, are not needed; and we generalise to the exponential loss function as well as the logistic one.
 We then observe that, for any Bernoulli data model whose direction is in a half-space of the difference of the maximum-margin neurons, and for any adversarial program, the accuracy tends to~$1 / 2$ (i.e.~approaches guessing) under a mild assumption on the growth rate of the difficulty of the data model.
+We present these results in Section~\ref{s:bias}.

+Both for the neworks with random weights and for the networks trained to infinity on orthogonally separable datasets, we then show that similar theoretical results can be obtained with a different kind of adversarial task, namely those given by the Gaussian distributions also of \citet{SchmidtSTTM18}.
+The latter are mixtures of two spherical multivariate Gaussians, one per data class.
+Please see \appendixref{app:Gaussian}.